-Antibiotics are used to treat bacterial infections.
+Antibiotics are used to treat infections caused by bacteria.
 They may be used as a short- or long-term treatment, depending on whether the problem is acute (started all of a sudden) or chronic (an ongoing condition).

-To be effective, antibiotics must be taken correctly.
+To work, antibiotics must be taken correctly.
 Follow these tips for the best results.

 Ask if your child can be given a prescription that needs to be taken only once or twice a day.